peasantbird/tp/docs/DeveloperGuide.md

 **Aspect: How edit executes:**

-* **Alternative 1 (current choice):** Deletes the old buyer or seller and adds the edited one.
+* **Alternative 1 (current choice):** Creates an EditBuyerDescriptor or an EditSellerDescriptor to abstract away
-    * Pros: Easy to implement.
+* all the Optional functionality
-    * Cons: May not preserve buyer and seller order
+    * Pros: Assigns concern of dealing with optional fields to the Descriptor class, making the code within the `edit` commands easier to read and debug.

-* **Alternative 2:** Deletes the old buyer or seller, then copies and deletes all the buyers or sellers after that buyer or seller, then adds the new edited buyer or seller, and then adds back all the copied buyers and sellers.
+    * Cons: Requires creation of additional Descriptor class, which makes it harder to trace through the code

-    * Pros: Preserves order
+* **Alternative 2:** `edit` command parsers pass Optionals directly to the Buyer Command
-    * Cons: Difficult to implement
+    * Pros: Avoid creation of a new class that might introduce bugs

-_{more aspects and alternatives to be added}_
+    * Cons: Optionals are not intended to be used as inputs to methods, as they introduce additional work to be done in the method to handle the different inputs.

 ### \[Completed\] Priority feature